marcinduma/WILCLD-2611/docs/LAB_access-RDP.md

 ## 2. Cisco dCloud dashboard

 The entire lab for the session is built using Cisco dCloud environment.
-Details of the Session are provided in comments under POD assigned to you.
-You will find there VPN credentials which allow you connection to dCloud session.
+Details of the session are provided in POD assigned to you.
+You will find there "Connect VPN" link which allow you connection to dCloud session.

 ### VPN connection to dCloud infrastructure